Jajauma/oneko/README.md

 # Archived source code for oneko program

-This is an archive copy of intact source code for computer program called oneko in a form of a git repository.
+This is an archive copy of the unmodified source code of the oneko computer program in the form of a Git repository.

 ## Upstream branches